 Participants

-Data were collected from 381 young women (73.20%) and young men between the ages of 15 and 20 years old.
-All participants participated in all three waves and comprised 65.57% of the 581 participants in the first wave and 81.92% of the 476 participants in the second wave.
-There was no significant difference in the percentage of girls and boys who participated in the three waves.
-71.40% were girls and 28.60% were boys in the first wave.
-In the second wave, 72.36% were girls and 27.64% were boys.
+Data were collected from 381 young women (73.20%) and young men between 15 and 20 years old who participated in all three waves of the study.
+This group was 65.57% of the 581 who participated in the first wave and 81.92% of the 476 who participated in the second wave.
+There was no significant difference in the male and female percentages among the three waves; 71.40% of participants were female and 28.60% were male in the first wave, and in the second wave, 72.36% were female and 27.64% were male.

-Participants were from three Palestinian high schools in Israel.
-The schools were randomly selected representing the main areas of the Palestinian population in Israel.
-Two schools were from the north and the third one was from the geographical central region.
-The percentage of participants from each school was similar in all the waves.
-In the first wave (34.3, 35.1, and 30.6, respectively) in the second wave (32.8, 30.3, and 36.9 respectively), and in the third wave (31.5, 34.8 and 33.7, respectively).
-The majority of the students’ mothers (56.80%) and fathers (55.80%) completed high school.
-25.10% of mothers and 21.80% of fathers had less than high school education, whereas 18.10% of the mothers and 22.40% of the fathers had higher education.
-The majority of the mothers (67.80%) were housewives, whereas the majority of the fathers (61.10%) were unskilled workers.
+The participants were drawn from three randomly selected Palestinian high schools in Israel that represent the main Palestinian population concentrations in Israel.
+Two schools were located in the north of the country, and the third was in the geographical center.
+The relative percentages of participants by school were similar among all three waves: participation was 34.3, 32.8, and 31.5% from the first school, 35.1, 30.3, and 34.8% for the second school, and 30.6, 36.9, and 33.7% for the third school for the first, second, and third waves, respectively.
+The majority of the participants’ mothers (56.80%) and fathers (55.80%) had completed high school, 25.10% of mothers and 21.80% of fathers had not completed high school, and 18.10% of mothers and 22.40% of fathers had completed education higher than high school.
+The majority of mothers (67.80%) were homemakers, and the majority of fathers (61.10%) were unskilled workers.

 Instruments

-Three questionnaires were administered: The higher education prospective domain of future orientation, perceived parenting, and self-esteem.
-All the measures have been used in previous studies and showed a high level of internal reliability.
+Three questionnaires were administered, one addressing each of future orientation toward higher education, perceived parenting, and self-esteem.
+All measures adopted have been used in previous studies and showed a high level of internal reliability.

-Higher education prospective domain of future orientation (Seginer, 2009).
-This questionnaire assesses the three components of future orientation in the higher education prospective domain and uses a 5-point Likert-type scale ranging from (1) 'not at all' to (5) 'very much'.
-The motivational component is indicated by three scales: the value applies to the importance of issues related to higher education. expectancy applies to a subjective assessment of the chances that plans will materialize, and control examines the attribution of success in fulfilling hopes to self versus external influences.
-The cognitive component pertains to hopes and fears related to success in one's higher education studies.
-The behavioral component relates to the exploration of options related to higher education, and commitment relates to the extent to which the adolescent has made up her/his mind about an academic area (e.g. engineering vs. law).
-In the present study, we referred only to the three general components: motivational, cognitive and behavioral components.
-Each component was calculated as the average of its empirical indicators. reliability alpha coefficient for the motivational component for times 1, 2, and 3 were 074, 0.74 and 0.79, respectively, for the cognitive component 0.85, 0.85 and 0.86 respectively, and for the behavioral component 0.76, 0.80 and 0.87 respectively.
+Future orientation toward higher education..
+This questionnaire, drawn from Seginer (2009), assesses three components of future orientation toward higher education.
+All items are assessed on a 5-point Likert-type scale anchored at 1, not at all, to 5, very much.
+The motivational component is indicated by three scales: value, which assesses one’s sense of the importance of issues related to higher education, expectancy, which investigates one’s subjective assessment of the chances one’s plans will be actualized, and control, which examines the attribution of success in fulfilling one’s hopes to oneself versus external influences.
+The cognitive component pertains to hopes and fears regarding one’s success in one’s pursuit of higher education.
+The behavioral component describes the exploration of options related to higher education, and commitment takes account of the extent to which adolescents have chosen or intend to choose one or another academic area.
+In the present study, we used only these three components.
+Each component was calculated as the average of its empirical indicators.
+The Cronbach’s alpha coefficients were 074, 0.74, and 0.79 for the motivational component, 0.85, 0.85, and 0.86 for the cognitive component, and 0.76, 0.80, and 0.87 for the behavioral component in waves 1, 2, and 3, respectively.